-- Affiliate Faculty: The Center for Aging Science and Care Innovation invites adjunct faculty and other health professionals with an interest in aging to apply for Affiliate Member status.
+- Affiliates: The Center for Aging Science and Care Innovation invites affiliate and other health professionals with an interest in aging to apply for Affiliate Member status.

-- Students: Student membership is open to registered nurses enrolled in a University of Minnesota academic program who have a focus in gerontological nursing or aging.
+- Students: Student membership is open to students enrolled in a University of Minnesota academic program who have a focus in gerontological nursing or aging.